-In Northeast Nigeria, sexual violence is a characteristic of the ongoing insurgency, during which thousands of women and girls have been kidnapped and raped by Islamic extremist group Boko Haram.
+In Northeast Nigeria, sexual violence is a characteristic of the ongoing insurgency, during which thousands of women and girls have been kidnapped and raped by Islamic extremist group an extremist group that is located primarily in Northern Nigeria More.
 Many are forcibly married to their captors and become pregnant from rape.
 Some have managed to escape or have been rescued and allowed to return to their almost completely destroyed villages to try and rebuild their lives.

 But for many of these women—like Esther from the West African town of Gwoza in southern Borno State—the persecution doesn’t end.
-They return to their village only to face discrimination and rejection by family and their community who label them “Boko Haram women.”
+They return to their village only to face discrimination and rejection by family and their community who label them “an extremist group that is located primarily in Northern Nigeria More women.”
 Their children, conceived from rape, face an even greater risk of rejection, abandonment and violence.

-For a year, Esther was held captive by Boko Haram militants.
+For a year, Esther was held captive by an extremist group that is located primarily in Northern Nigeria More militants.
 Her captivity left her with deep emotional wounds and a child she named Rebecca—the baby others in her family and village call “Boko.”
 Here, Esther shares her story as her baby daughter looks into the camera, seemingly oblivious to the fact that this world can be an extremely cruel place.

 The last thing 17-year-old Esther remembers seeing the day her world turned upside down was her father’s collapsed body lying lifeless on the ground.